dmeehan1968/junie-explorer/.junie/guidelines.md

 - Feature files use the Gherkin syntax to describe application behavior in a human-readable format
 - Each feature file contains scenarios that outline specific user interactions and expected outcomes
 - The `features/homepage.feature` file describes the expected behavior of the application's homepage
+- The `features/projects.feature` file describes the expected behavior of the project details page
+- The `features/issue.feature` file describes the expected behavior of the issue details page
+- The `features/task.feature` file describes the expected behavior of the task details page

 ### Using Feature Files
 - Feature files should be consulted when implementing new features or modifying existing ones